UL-UNAS: Ultra-Lightweight U-Nets for Real-Time Speech Enhancement via Network Architecture Search: Methodology

 \subsubsection{Causal time-frequency attention}

-TFA \citep{TFA_taslp} is a lightweight attention module for salient T-F speech distribution modeling using two parallel branches, namely time attention and frequency attention.
+TFA \cite{TFA_taslp} is a lightweight attention module for salient T-F speech distribution modeling using two parallel branches, namely time attention (TA) and frequency attention (FA).
 Concerning an intermediate T-F representation, time-frame-wise and frequency-wise statistical features are respectively generated through average pooling over the frequency and time dimensions.
 Subsequently, stacked one-dimensional (1D) convolutional layers are employed to model the distribution and produce the attention map for each statistical feature.
 A final two-dimensional (2D) T-F attention map is obtained via a tensor multiplication operation.
 Although it demonstrates effectiveness in being flexibly integrated with existing backbone networks to improve performance, the average pooling along the time dimension gives rise to non-causality, thereby hampering its application in real-time SE models.
-In TRA \citep{GTCRN}, the non-causal branch is discarded so that the final attention map is frequency-independent, which unfortunately leads to a certain degree of performance deterioration.
+In TRA \cite{GTCRN}, the non-causal branch is discarded so that the final attention map is frequency-independent, which unfortunately leads to a certain degree of performance deterioration.
+However, we argue that the essential role of FA lies in modeling frequency dependencies, and this goal does not inherently require time-pooling.
+Accordingly, our cTFA module specifically replaces the time-pooling-based FA branch with a channel-pooling-based one.
+This design provides an effective alternative for frequency modeling while inherently ensuring causality.

-Our proposed cTFA module, as shown in Fig.~\ref{fig:ctra}, consists of two parallel branches: frequency-independent temporal attention (FITA) and frequency-dependent temporal attention (FDTA).
-The FITA branch is the same as the TRA module, which consists of a GRU layer, a fully connected (FC) layer, and a Sigmoid activation.
-The FDTA branch contains two stacked 2D convolutional layers with a PReLU activation inserted in between, followed by a Sigmoid activation.
-The first convolutional layer expands the channel dimension by a factor of $r$, while the second layer restores it to its original size.
-In this paper, the kernel sizes of the two convolutions are set to (3,1), and the expansion factor $r$ is set to 5.